casangi/casadocs/docs/index.rst

 **Highlights:**

-- simulator: for ALMA Band 1, parameters were updated in simulation tasks and tools
+- simulator: ALMA Band 1 parameters were updated in simulation tasks and tools
-- tclean: handling of mixed correlation setups was added to tclean
+- tclean: handling of mixed polarization setups was added
 - bug fixes